docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 We train the CLIP-like model on the [flick8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
 To run this notebook you need to download and unzip the data into the same folder as the notebook.

-In this notebook we don't aim at reproduce any CLIP results (our dataset is way to small anyway) but rather to show how DocArray datastructures help researcher to write  beautiful and pythonic multi-modal pytorch code
+In this notebook we don't aim at reproduce any CLIP results (our dataset is way to small anyway) but rather to show how DocArray datastructures help researchers and practitioners to write  beautiful and pythonic multi-modal PyTorch code.

 ```python tags=[]
 #!pip install "git+https://github.com/docarray/docarray@feat-rewrite-v2#egg=docarray[torch,image]"